 Alternate Nostril Breathing

 Pranayama breathing is the process of controlling the breath.
 There are many different types of Pranayama techniques.
 We will focus on alternate nostril breathing.
 It is a Pranayama technique that has been used for centuries.
 It can help to calm the mind and your nervous system.
 It is a good breathing exercise to start before meditating.
 I often use this technique before each of my daily morning meditations.
 Here is how to practice alternate nostril breathing.

 - Sit in a comfortable position with your legs crossed.

 - Place your left hand on your left knee.

-- Lift your right hand up toward your nose.
+- Lift your right hand toward your nose.

 - Inhale through your left nostril and then close the left nostril with your fingers.

 - Open the right nostril and exhale through that side.

 - Inhale through the right nostril and then close that nostril.

 - Open the left nostril and exhale through the left side.